kitschpatrol/yanki-obsidian/readme.md

 If [Automatic note names](#automatic-note-names) is enabled, this setting allows you to prioritize which part of the flashcard note should be used for the automatic note file name.

+- **Prompt**\
+  This option sets the note title to the first line of text Anki shows you during a review session — usually the front of the card.

+- **Response**\
-The "Prompt" option will attempt to create the filename based on the what Anki would show you first — usually the front of the card.
-The while "Response" option will prioritize whatever Anki would show you second — usually the back of the card, or the elided text in the case of a cloze card, or the type-in part of a type in the answer card.
+  This option sets the note title to the first line of text revealed in Anki after a tap or click — usually the back of the card, or the elided text of a cloze card, or the answer text of a type in the answer card.

-For edge cases, like notes with empty prompt content or no response content, Yanki will fall back to the other parts of the card to try to .
-If, after every effort, no reasonable title can be identified, then "Untitled" will be used.
+For edge cases, like notes with empty prompt content or no response content, Yanki will fall back to the other parts of the card to try provide a semantically useful title for the note.
+If, after every effort, no reasonable title can be identified, then "Untitled" will be used as the note title.

+Sanitization, truncation, and sequential numbering of duplicate note titles are all handled automatically by Yanki.

 _Default: Prompt_

+_(But note that the [Automatic note names](#automatic-note-names) toggle must be enabled for this to take effect.)_

 ##### Maximum note name length